Castel Sant Angelo Rome - a fascinating history of Rome's castle on the Tiber

 In 1593 he was imprisoned in Castel Sant Angelo Rome and remained there until his horrific execution in February, 1600 in Campo dei Fiori.

-His crimes were not actually about his cosmic theories, but rather his ideas about the divinity of Christ, reincarnation, and other unfavourable views.
+His crimes were not actually about his cosmic theories, but rather his ideas about the divinity of Christ, reincarnation, and other unfavorable views.

 In January 1600 he was found guilty.

-He was burned at the stake, naked and upside-down, in the centre of Campo dei Fiori.
+He was burned at the stake, naked and upside-down, in the center of Campo dei Fiori.

 His ashes were thrown into the Tiber river.